superfly/docs/app-guides/custom-domains-with-fly.html.md

   - guide
 ---

+In a hurry and just need a quick how-to for a simple custom domain configuration?
+See [Use a custom domain](/docs/apps/custom-domain/).

 An application's brand is often encapsulated in its domain name, and that in turn is wrapped with value.
 So being able to configure secure custom domains is essential.

 Fly.io offers a simple command-line process for manual configuration of custom domains and a GraphQL API for people integrating Fly.io custom domains into their automated workflows.
 Here, we'll be looking at both - and answering the question, which one should you use?